ansonl/DXU/Firmware/README.md

 6. Move Z axis up until the physical distance between the second nozzle and bed are the same as the physical distance between the first nozzle and bed that you remembered earlier.
 Use a paper/gauge to get the right distance.
 Use the negative values of the Z position reported by the printer software as the `HOTEND_OFFSET_Z` for the second extruder.
 E.g. If the reported Z position is 2.5 mm, use -2.5 mm.
 7. Set new hotend Z offset with `M218`. `M218 T1 ZNNNN`

+### Save Printer Settings

+Save settings to persistent storage on board the printer EEPROM with `M500`

 ## Marlin 2 Firmware
 Firmware source code customized for 3D printers